Skip to main content

 About

-LORT is a single player and multiplayer action game.
+LORT is a single player and multiplayer shooter game with a fantasy theme.
 It was developed by Big Distraction and was released on January 21, 2026.
 It received mostly positive reviews from players.

 LORT is a 1–8 player co-op action roguelite.
 Team up with your friends to battle, loot, and stack ridiculous power-ups across a cursed fantasy world.
 Fight toward escape, revive your homies, and get absolutely chadded as you evolve from goblin tickler to god slapper.